What Makes Bark City Different than Other Doggy Daycares?

 Do I Need to Make a Reservation for an Initial Temperament Consultation?

 In short, yes—it’s highly recommended that a reservation be made for your dog’s initial temperament test.
-Please call us to schedule an appointment.
+Please call us or contact us online to schedule an appointment.

 Do I Need an Appointment for Salon Services?